aerickt/lapwing-for-beginners/src/Chapter-26.md

 For these keyboards, prebuilt firmware binaries for these mods are available at Josh Gram's [steno-firmware](https://github.com/JoshuaGrams/steno-firmware) repository.

 Flashing these firmware files are beyond the scope of this page, and instructions differ from keyboard to keyboard and machine to machine.
-On Linux, flashing the Multisteno is relatively straightforward as long as <code>dfu-util</code> is installed.
-I use the following command (where <code>noll_multisteno.bin</code> is the binary):
+On Linux, flashing the Multisteno is relatively straightforward as long as <code class="code-mono">dfu-util</code> is installed.
+I use the following command (where <code class="code-mono">noll_multisteno.bin</code> is the binary):

 ```
 sudo dfu-util -d 1eaf:0003 -a 2 -D "noll_multisteno.bin"